Search the Whole Web to quickly find what you're looking for:

 So your body has allowed the invader in, but for a good reason.
 In a way, it knows it has the upper hand once it gets the Cold inside.

-Another way of thinking about it is that your immune system and the invader are equally matched, so there is a tremendous struggle between them, generating a lot of heat: in this way of thinking, the invader has indeed pushed his way indoors, but you are putting up a huge fight to push him out.
+Another way of thinking about it is that your immune system and the invader are equally matched, so there is a tremendous struggle between them, generating a lot of heat.
+In this way of thinking, the invader has indeed pushed his way indoors, but you are putting up a huge fight to push him out.
 The heat is the sign of the struggle, so is very important.

 The above symptoms of great thirst, heat and redness, eg on face and tongue, show that the 'disease-process' is in the Stomach.